 Dzibilchaltún Ruinas, located about 15 km north of Mérida, Yucatan, Mexico, and accessible by car or taxi, is one of the lesser known and lightly visited Mayan ruins on the Yucatan Peninsula.
+We found a day in December 2018 to explore these peaceful ruins.
 Nonetheless it may be my favourite —certainly my day spent exploring it and the Cenote Xlakah at its centre were a most enjoyable experience.
 Dodging the hoards is high on my list of priorities in my travels, and for this reason alone, I found my peaceful wander through these ruins and their bucolic surroundings both fascinating and stress-free.
 As my mother would have said, I could hear myself think.
 (Not the case during my —also fascinating— but highly stressful exploration of Chichen-Itza Ruinas, which crawled with camera-toting tourists, its ancient pathways lined with the dozens of hawkers’ tables which have been allowed to crowd the site of the home of ancient Mayans.)

 Inside the entrance to the grounds is a museum housing artifacts excavated from the area, maps of the site and offering historical background information.